-This alternative includes the Town of Palm Beach's Preferred Alternative and a larger volume of sand without shoreline protection structures along the County shoreline (Figure 2-3).
-The sand source and volume along the Town of Palm Beach would remain the same with 65,200 cy, whereas the sand volume along the County shoreline would increase from 77,600 cy to 187,800 cy and advance the beach berm on average 15 m (50 ft) seaward.
-Of these totals for each project area, sand placement below MHW includes approximately 3,400 cy within the Town of Palm Beach and approximately 71,800 cy within the County shoreline.
-Placing a larger sand volume for the County section of the Project would extend the time between renourishment events.
-Without the low profile groins, the Project Area and adjacent areas will be subject to natural alongshore erosion rates and shoreline would be between 2 and 4 years.
-Within the County, the life expectancy would be between 2 to 3 years.
-It is anticipated that implementation of Alternative 4 may result in permanent and temporary impacts to the nearshore hardbottom as presented in Table 2-4.
+This alternative includes the Town of Palm Beach's Preferred Alternative and a larger volume of sand without shoreline protection structures along the County shoreline.
+The sand source and volume along the Town of Palm Beach would remain the same with 75,000 cy, whereas the sand volume along the County shoreline would increase from 75,000 cy to 160,000 cy by advancing the beach berm on average 50 feet seaward.
+It is anticipated that this alternative would provide sand to the system, reduce the potential effects of storms on the existing beach and adjoining infrastructure, provide benefits to nesting sea turtles, and impact nearshore hardbottom resources.
+Placing a larger sand volume would achieve the overall project purpose for the County section of the Project by extending the time between renourishment events.
+Without the low profile groins, the

+Project Area and adjacent areas will be subject to natural alongshore erosion rates and shoreline retreat.
+The life expectancy of the sand placed within the County shoreline would be between 2 and 3 years.
+Within the Town of Palm Beach, the life expectancy would be between 2 to 4 years.
+This alternative is predicted to result in permanent impacts to 6.68 ac of nearshore hardbottom, as well as temporary and secondary impacts to 11.07 ac of hardbottom.